DarioCosta/SalesTaxes/README.md

 My assumptions:
 - Output 1: I assume the first item in the Receipt has a typo (blank space between "book" and ":").
 It should read: "1 book: 12.49"
 - Since there is no specification in the description and all examples in test cases have a single product for any purchase line, I assume that prices in input data refer to the total purchase.
 - I based input data feeding mechanism on hard coded data within a unit test as suggested.
 I used JUnit3.
-ReceiptBuilder class also provides a main method with hard coded input tests for convenience.
+ReceiptBuilderApplication class provides a main method with hard coded input tests for convenience.